MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 This advanced use case is available only with MicroUI 3.6 or higher.

 The ``UIFontDrawing`` interface contains one method for each font drawing primitive (draw, getWidth, RenderableString, rotate, scale).
-Only the necessary methods can be implemented.
+Only the necessary methods have to be implemented.
 Each non-implemented method will result in calling the stub implementation.

-The method ``handledFormat()`` must be implemented and returns the managed format.
+The method ``handledFormat()`` must be implemented and returns the font format handled by the drawer.

 Once created, the ``UIFontDrawing`` implementation must be registered as a service.